 The tour of Lincoln Caverns is pretty typical of cave tours in Pennsylvania.
 Guides lead you through the different rooms of the cavern, telling about its formation and some of the features that you see.
 Of course, it’s not all serious lessons, as there is plenty of time to point out a few formations that may or may not look like various animals and shapes.

-One of the most interesting shapes in the “Frozen Niagara.”
+One of the most interesting shapes is the “Frozen Niagara.”
 This is one of the largest examples of flowstone in the northeast and measures 90 feet long and 110 feet high.
-Flowing down the wall of the cavern, its not hard to see why it was named after this famous waterfall.
+Flowing down the wall of the cavern, it’s not hard to see why it was named after this famous waterfall.